 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Lemonade berries are found growing in the wild during the summer months.
+Lemonade berries are found growing during the spring and summer months.

-The Lemonade berry is known botanically as Rhus integrifo and is categorized as an evergreen shrub.
-It is in the same family as poison sumac and similarly, prolonged exposure can cause skin irritation.
-It grows wild among the chaparral in Southern California and is not cultivated commercially.
-The use of Lemonade berries dates back before European settlers came to the area.
+The Lemonade berry is botanically known as Rhus integrifolia and is in the sumac family.
+It is also commonly known as Lemonade sumac.
+It grows wild among the chaparral in Southern California, and is not cultivated commercially.
+Lemonade berries take their name from their tart, citrusy flavor.

 Lemonade berries contain vitamin C.

 Lemonade berries are not typically consumed whole, as the small hairs on their surface can cause irritation to the stomach.
 Steep unwashed berries in warm or cold water for up to 24 hours to produce Lemonade berry "juice".
 The resulting liquid can be used in jams, jellies, syrups, and candies.
 The berries can be dried and used whole in salads, yogurts and hummus.
 They can also be ground into a powder and used as either a flavoring, a flour substitute, or a thickener for soups.
 An ancient remedy for sore throats and cold sores is made from Lemonade berries, bark or leaves steeped in cold water.
 Fresh Lemonade berries can be kept in the refrigerator for up to 24 hours.
 Dried berries can be stored in an airtight container for up six months.

 Both the Cahuilla and Kumeyaay tribes native to Southern California ate Lemonade berries raw.
 They soaked berries in water to make a beverage, ground them into a powder, and used them for medicinal purposes.